zellular-xyz/eigensdk-python/README.md

 ```
 pip3 install git+https://github.com/abramsymons/eigensdk-python
 ```

+## Documentation

+Documentation is available online at [here](https://eigensdk-python.readthedocs.io/en/latest/quickstart.html) and in the docs directory.

 ## Test
 You can use [Incredible Squaring Python AVS](https://github.com/abramsymons/incredible-squaring-avs-python/) as an example application using this SDK.